 \subsection{The {\MBF} spectral sequences}

-For the sake of comparison, we now show the two $E_1$-pages of the {\MBF} spectral sequences that converge to $SH^*(Y,\Fi)=0$ and to $S^1$-equivariant symplectic cohomology $ESH^*(Y,\Fi)=0$. {\PartII} will discuss these in more detail.
+For the sake of comparison, we now show the two $E_1$-pages of the {\MBF} spectral sequences that converge to $SH^*(Y,\Fi)=0$ and to $S^1$-equivariant symplectic cohomology $ESH^*(Y,\Fi)=0$; {\PartII} will discuss these in more detail.

-Consider the two spectral sequence pictures below.
 In the main columns, each dot contributes $1$ to the rank.
 In the first picture, the arrows indicate how edge differentials on the $E_1$ and higher pages must kill $H^*(Y)$.
 In the second picture again all classes must cancel, so arrows go from odd classes to even classes in degree one higher.
 The $0$-th column $H^*(Y;\k)\otimes_{\k} \mathbb{F}$ consists of copies of the $\k[u]$-module $\mathbb{F}$ mentioned in \cref{Subsection intro S1 equiv SH 2}, so the smaller dots indicate $u^{-j}\cdot$\,(generator) for $j\geq 1$.
-The other columns are substantially different in the equivariant case because the $S^1$-reparametrisation action on $1$-orbits means that instead of the ordinary cohomology $H^*(B_{k/m})[-\mu(B_{p,\c})]$ of the slices from \cref{Equation Bkm slices intro} (the {\MB } manifolds of period-$k/m$ $S^1$-orbits), we have
+The other columns are substantially different in the equivariant case because the $S^1$-reparametrisation action on $1$-orbits means that instead of the ordinary cohomology $H^*(B_{k/m})[-\mu(B_{p,\c})]$ of the slices \eqref{Equation Bkm slices intro} ({\MB } manifolds of period-$k/m$ $S^1$-orbits), we have

 We explain in \cite{RZ2} that in many examples, including the current example, \eqref{EH is in odd degree intro} lies in odd degrees and $EH^*(Y)$ lies is even degrees; so the spectral sequence for $ESH^*_+(Y,\Fi)$ collapsed and we can read off $H^*(Y)\otimes \mathbb{F}$ from it, in fact one can also recover $SH^*_+(Y)\cong \ker (u:ESH^*_+(Y)\to ESH^*_+(Y))$.